pingcap/docs/sync-diff-inspector/shard-diff.md

 ## Note

-If `table_0` exists in the upstream database, the downstream databse also compares this table.
+If `test.table-0` exists in the upstream database, the downstream database also compares this table.